Review checklist

 How to Review AI Kitchen Renders Before Clients See Them

-A practical review sequence
+A practical approval sequence

 Start with the source export